h2oai/h2o-3/h2o-docs/src/product/upgrade/Migration.md

 ##Algorithm Changes

 Most of the algorithms available in previous versions of H2O have been improved in terms of speed and accuracy.
-Currently available model types include Gradient Boosting Machine, Deep Learning, Generalized Linear Model, K-means, Distributed Random Forest, and Naïve Bayes.
+Currently available model types include:

+###Supervised

+- **Generalized Linear Model (GLM)**: Binomial classification, regression (including logistic regression)
+- **Distributed Random Forest (DRF)**: Binomial classification, multinomial classification, regression
+- **Gradient Boosting Machine (GBM)**: Binomial classification, multinomial classification, regression
+- **Deep Learning (DL)**: Binomial classification, multinomial classification, regression

+###Unsupervised

+- K-means
+- Principal Component Analysis
+- Autoencoder

 There are a few algorithms that are still being refined to provide these same benefits and will be available in a future version of H2O.

 Currently, the following algorithms and associated capabilities are still in development:

-- Cross-validation
+- Naïve Bayes
-- Grid search
+- GLRM
-- Principal Component Analysis (PCA)
-- Cox Proportional Hazards (Cox PH)

 Check back for updates, as these algorithms will be re-introduced in an improved form in a future version of H2O.